Conon of Béthune: Landholdings

 He had various lands in France, as seigneur or as tenant.
 He was seigneur of Bergues near Dunkirk in 1202 and also of two villages (Rulliacum and Camissiacum) where in that year he freed the inhabitants, almost certainly to raise funds for crusading.
 These holdings he left in the charge of his nephew, Robert VII, Lord of Béthune while he was away.

 Family

 Though the name of his wife is unknown, a son is recorded: Conon de Béthune, called The Strong, who was alive in 1238.

 Another possible son, or nephew, Baldwin of Béthune, succeeded Theodore Branas as Lord of Adrianople; as the lordship was hereditary it is assumed that Baldwin married an otherwise unattested daughter of Branas.
-Baldwin also held the court title of Caesar, likewise adopted from Byzantine practice.
+Baldwin also held the court title of Caesar, likewise adopted from Byzantine practice..
+He died in 1227, in battle, against Theodore Komnenos Doukas army, who took Adrianople not long after.

 Poetry

 Only 14 works of poetry attributed to Conon de Béthune have survived; one of these, only attributed in Trouvère MS C (Bern 389) is a jeu-parti in which Conon is neither of the named participants.
 A total of 17 manuscripts contain at least one of the remaining thirteen attributed works, but three of these have alternative attributions in more reliable sources, resulting in an accepted number of 10 songs.
 Conon's poetry was written to be sung and many of his poems survive with musical notation.
 The majority of his poems are courtly love songs, but two of them are chansons de croisade or crusade songs in which the poet-lover deplores his approaching departure from his beloved but nevertheless accepts the "noble calling" of crusader.
 Conon de Béthune also shows himself at times to be ironic or satirical, and in one of his crusade poems he rails with vehemence against financial abuses by those collecting funds for the crusaders.
 Some think he married Anne of Paris after composing a poem for her.

 The ten works edited by Wallensköld (1968) as authentically by Conon are: